 The war in Syria continues to affect an entire generation of children.
 5.6 million children in Syria are directly impacted by the conflict as well as another 2.5 million children currently registered as refugees living outside Syria.
-Camps have become homes, life before war is only a memory.

 UNICEF and partners are also providing psychosocial support and raising awareness on the dangers of unexploded remnants of war to help children heal from the impact of what they’ve seen thus far during the war; and also help them avoid being severely injured as they move about the streets.